opnfv/fuel/docs/configguide/installerconfig.rst

 To enable a plugin, follow the installation instructions found in *Reference 13*, provided in section *"Fuel associated references"* below.

-For configuration of the plugins, please refer to the corresponding feature in the ????? <TODO>
+For configuration of the plugins, please refer to the corresponding feature descriptions in this document.

 Networking
 ^^^^^^^^^^